Skip to main content

 This setting controls when local account data will be automatically cleared from the system and is the number of days from the last time the account last signed in.
 Pre-mapped accounts that have not been seen are also cleared.

-The setting can be from 1 to 365 days and represents the number of complete days that have passed since the date the account last signed in. i.e. does not include the day of the last sign-in in the count.
+The setting can be from 1 to 365 days and represents the number of complete days that have passed since the date the account last signed in, i.e. does not include the day of the last sign-in in the count.
 See also: How to modify a local account.

 Example filters

-cn=${uid} - The default LDAP filter using common name as the username
+cn=${uid} - The default LDAP filter using common name as the username.

 (&(objectCategory=Person)(sAMAccountName=${uid})) - The Default ActiveDirectory filter uses the Windows login as the username and requires the user to have an object category of person.

-See some more example filters
+See more example filters.

-Technical information for your IT team:
+Technical information for your IT team

-During set-up and configuration (including testing of mappings)
+During set-up and configuration (including testing of mappings):

 • There is a read-only admin bind to your directory to check status and read the available attributes for mapping

-During user authentications
+During user authentications:

 • There is a read-only admin bind to your directory to discover the FQDN of the user based on whichever attribute you have defined as the userID